engeld/reading-list/README.md

 + [Ratings](http://github.com/engeld/reading-list/blob/master/technical-ratings.md) of technical books.
 + [Reading list](http://github.com/engeld/reading-list/blob/master/reading-list.md) of books I would like to read.

+## Why?
++ I'd like to keep track of what I've read.
+Some suggested GoodRead, but I neither like the webside nor any of its apps.
+So I'm trying to do the tracking with git and GitHub.

 ## Inspiration
 + [bamos/reading-list](http://github.com/bamos/reading-list)
 + [cmonty/reading-list](http://github.com/cmonty/reading-list)